 All domestic students are required to provide proof of health insurance annually.
 Students who do not have adequate health insurance coverage will be enrolled in a UnitedHealthcare Student Resources Insurance Company plan.
-The premium for this plan is currently \$2,102 per academic year, charged to the fall semester tuition invoice.
+The premium for this plan is \$2,102 for the 2024-25 academic year, charged to the fall semester tuition invoice.
 Students should anticipate a modest increase in insurance premium cost each academic year.
-Students will have to provide proof of coverage or purchase the plan described above each and every year of their enrollment at Wabash.
+Students will need to provide proof of coverage or purchase the plan described above each and every year of their enrollment at Wabash.
 Detailed information can be found here.